 To ensure progress and effectiveness of implementation, the Hanoi Department of Health requested the Ministry of Health to continue to direct strongly, especially with the group of non-public hospitals.
 Directors and heads of units need to promote the pioneering role in digital transformation, proactively removing difficulties and obstacles in the implementation process.

-In addition, the Department also emphasized the importance of strengthening communication and raising awareness of digital transformation throughout the system, including officers, employees and workers at medical facilities.
+Furthermore, the Department also emphasized the importance of strengthening communication and raising awareness about digital transformation throughout the system, including officials, staff, and workers at healthcare facilities.

-Each unit needs to prioritize investment in technology infrastructure, human resources and resources to complete electronic medical records before September 30, and at the same time carry out digital transformation of all medical examination and treatment activities according to the directed roadmap.
+Each unit needs to prioritize investment in technology infrastructure, human resources, and other resources to complete the electronic medical record system before September 30th, while simultaneously implementing the digital transformation of all medical examination and treatment activities according to the directed roadmap.

 Previously, at the end of July 2025, according to a report from the National Center for Health Information (Ministry of Health), up to now, only 212 medical facilities nationwide have officially announced the implementation of EMR, accounting for about 7.5% of the total of more than 2,800 public medical facilities.
 This is a rather modest number compared to the requirements.